AMWA-TV/ms-05-01/docs/Device Model.md

 Within a device, a blockspec may be instantiated any number of times.
 For example, one might create a blockspec that defines an audio mixer channel, then instantiate it 64 times to define a 64-channel mixer.

-Blockspec relationships are illustrated in the figure [Blockspec](#blockspec), below.
+Blockspec relationships are illustrated in the figure `Blockspec`, below.

 <span id="blockspec"></span>